-Pro-ACT is based upon a set of principles that focus on maintaining client dignity while keeping clients and staff safe.
-With a focus on offering professionals the skills needed to reduce or avoid restraint, the Pro-ACT curriculum provides Train-the-Trainer programming as well as Employees In-service training is designed to:
+Pro-ACT is based upon a set of Principles that focus on maintaining client dignity while keeping clients and staff safe.
+With a focus on offering professionals the skills needed to reduce or avoid restraint, the Pro-ACT curriculum provides Train-the-Trainer programming as well as Employee In-service training and is designed to:

 - Respect client rights;

 - Minimize the risks associated with emergency response to assaultive behavior;

 - Emphasize the role of supervision of employee behavior;

 - Support continuous upgrading of skills and knowledge;